ucb-bar/dsptools/src/main/scala/dsptools/numbers/README.md

   * a.isSignNonNegative
 * IsReal Type
   * a.ceil
+    * Overflow for taking a ceil of the most positive # (for FixedPoint) behavior specify via DspContext.overflowType
   * a.floor
   * a.round
     * Round half up to positive infinity (biased!)
+    * For FixedPoint, overflow for taking a ceil of the most positive # (for FixedPoint) behavior specify via DspContext.overflowType
   * a.truncate
   * a.isWhole